 I have been taking rhodiola alongside some other superfoods for a while now.
 I feel like it has a general *balancing* effect on my system.
-(Irina Gray)
+(Irina Bright)

 Some experts recommend to take regular breaks during the long-term supplementation with this plant.

 A good way to take rhodiola powder is to add it to yogurt and foods, mix it with other superfoods or put it in capsules using a simple low-cost capsule machine and empty capsules.